Shinto Directive: Legacy

 The Directive had a dramatic impact on postwar Japanese policy.
 Although it was only enforced by the GHQ, many of the changes it made became a part of a revised postwar legal interpretation of separation of religion and state.
 The only notable reversion, besides the Occupation-era approval of state funerals, was a 1965 Supreme Court decision approving of jichinsai (a ritual to purify the land before construction) and jōtōsai (a flag-raising ritual) for public buildings.

 Shinto remains one of the most popular religions in Japan; and is tied to nationalism in Japan.
 Political parties like the Liberal Democratic Party (LDP) seek to reinstate Shinto as the state religion.
 The LDP has passed key initiatives to do so like restoring National Foundation Day and the Reign-Name Law.
 Former Prime Ministers Koizumi Junichiro and Nakasone Yasuhiro visited Yasukuni Shrine during their time as Prime Ministers.
 This upset Chinese and Korean officials who regarded these visits as the Japanese government neglecting its war responsibility.
 Prime Minister Nakasone discontinued his visits after these criticisms, but Prime Minister Koizumi continued his visits to Yasukuni Shrine.
 Prime Minister Koizumi stated that foreigners should not influence Japanese domestic affairs.
 In 2006, Prime Minister Abe Shinzo pushed the revision of the Fundamental Law of Education to promote patriotism in classrooms which was tied to Shintoism.
 Former Emperor Akihito stated that he preferred patriotism to not be coerced.

 The reinstitution of Shinto as a state religion is a source of contention; a prime example is Yasukuni Shrine.
 Yasukuni has come under recent controversy because of its inclusion of Class-A war criminals.
 Yasukuni Shrine is a Shinto memorial to the war dead of Japan, this includes conscripted non-Japanese soldiers.
 The enshrinement of the war dead gave meaning to their deaths, creating a national consciousness of community in Japan.
 Yasukuni Shrine celebrates soldiers who died in Japan's wars since the Taiwan Expedition of 1874 and the end of the Pacific War in 1945.
 Shinto celebrates the dead soldiers as glorious spirits who died for the glory of Japan, this celebration continues today.
 Soldiers enshrined at Yasukuni are venerated for their sacrifice, which according to Yasukuni was their attempted liberation of Asia from Western imperialism.
 Yasukuni Shrine does not acknowledge Japan's involvement in the Pacific War as an act of aggression.
 Yasukuni Shrine is an important symbol of the Shinto religion and their stance has raised concerns among the affected nations of Japan's imperialism during the Pacific War.
-Shinto is seen as a Japanese essence, the fight to maintain it at the forefront is claimed to be a protection of Japanese culture.
+Shinto is seen as a Japanese essence, and the fight to maintain it at the forefront is claimed to be a protection of Japanese culture.
 The renationalization of Yasukuni Shrine remains an ongoing issue.

-An event related to the Shinto Directive was an Imperial Rescript issued on January 1, 1946, in the name of Emperor Shōwa, claiming the Emperor was no god, but a person enjoying good relations with the public.
+An event related to the Shinto Directive was the Humanity Declaration, an Imperial Rescript issued on January 1, 1946, in the name of Emperor Shōwa, claiming the Emperor was no god, but a person enjoying good relations with the public.